Ghulam Mohammed Sadiq

 Ghulam Mohammed Sadiq (1912 – 1971) was an Indian politician, who served as the Prime Minister of Jammu and Kashmir from 1964 to 1965, when the position was renamed to Chief Minister.
 He continued as the Chief Minister till his death in 1971.

 Education and career

 He was a graduate of Islamia College in Lahore and Aligarh Muslim University.
-He served in Sheikh Abdullah’s first cabinet from 1947 to 1953. and was the leader of the National Conference party from 1957 to 1961 after which he joined the Indian National Congress.
+He served in Sheikh Abdullah's first cabinet from 1947 to 1953.
+He was the leader of the National Conference party from 1957 to 1961 after which he joined the Indian National Congress.
 He was elected the Prime Minister of Jammu and Kashmir in 1964.
-He became the first chief minister of the state in 1965, when the J&K Constitution was amended (Sixth Constitution of J&K Amendment Act, 1965) by the then Congress government, and the position of Prime Minister was replaced with Chief Minister.
+He became the first chief minister of the state in 1965, when the J&K Constitution was amended (Sixth Constitution of J&K Amendment Act, 1965) by the then Congress government and the position of Prime Minister was replaced with Chief Minister.

-He died in office following a heart attack on December 12, 1971.
+He died in office following a heart attack on 12 December 1971.